 They call him Slim Jesus, a nickname that fits his tall, lean build.
 Miikka Muurinen, a Finnish high school player, shot to fame during Eurobasket 2025 as Finland’s national team made a surprising run to the semifinals, after a stunning win over Serbia in the round of 16.

-Born March 4, 2007, and about to play his senior year in High school at The States, Muurinen's minutes and production are a rarity in European ball.
+Born March 4, 2007, Muurinen's minutes and production are a rarity in European ball.
 Luka Doncic was the second-best player for the EuroBasket winner in 2017, at a similar age, but the Slovenian guard is a generational talent.
 Even Victor Wemenyama, another huge prospect, played for the French senior national team for the first time only in November 2022, after the 2022 Eurobasket, when he was older than Muurinen’s current age.

 Muurinen’s role on the Finnish team is both limited and vital.
 He averages 6 points and two rebounds per game, shooting an impressive 91.7% from two-pointers, 30% from three-point range, and 55.6% from the free throw line.
 These statistics might appear modest, but they don’t fully reflect his actual impact.
 Many fans have seen his highlight reels online.
 Let’s start by looking at his dynamic and explosive dunks.